netascode/ansible-dc-vxlan/SWITCH_CREDENTIALS_GUIDE.md

 From `get_credentials.py`:
 - Defaults must exist in group_vars: `ndfc_switch_username` and `ndfc_switch_password`.
 - For each switch (matched by `management.management_ipv4_address`):
-  - If both `management.username` and `management.password` are present, they’re used.
+  - If both `management.username` and `management.password` are present, they're used.
     - If a value starts with `env_var_`, its value is loaded from the environment.
     - If a value is `!vault`, nac_yaml decrypts it via `ansible-vault`.
   - Otherwise, defaults from group_vars are used.